maikenegreiros/Iterable/readme.md

 }
 ```

-Unfortunatelly, PHP doesn't have this king of thing, that's why I created this abstract class
+Unfortunatelly, PHP doesn't have this kind of thing, that's why I created this abstract class

 ## Usage